 Additional tips for driving in Wales

-- As with Scotland pay attention for any livestock (sheep) that may be on the roads.
+- As with Scotland pay attention to any livestock (sheep) that may be on the roads.

 - Signs and road signs are written in both Welsh and English in Wales.